 Capital City Public Charter School was founded in 2000 by a group of parents and educators with a bold vision – a model school in the nation’s capital dedicated to the best practices in education reform.

-In the fall of 2012, Capital City moved to its new permanent home in Ward 4 of Washington D.C., consolidating its two campuses into the former Rabaut Junior High School.
-The school now serves 950 students in grades Pre-K – 12 from every ward in the District of Columbia.
+In the fall of 2012, Capital City moved to its permanent home in Ward 4 of Washington D.C., consolidating its two campuses and renovating the former Rabaut Junior High School.
+The school now serves 983 students in grades Pre-K – 12 from every ward in the District of Columbia.
 We graduated our first class of 12th grade students in June 2012.

-Learn more about our new location in Ward 4 at the former Rabaut Junior High School here.
+Learn more about our new location in Ward 4 at the former Rabaut Junior High School.

-- Won the 2012 Fight For Children Quality Schools Initiative Award for the Upper School, designating our program as one of three “Champions of Quality” in Washington, D.C.
+- The formerly named Upper School won the 2012 Fight For Children Quality Schools Initiative Award, designating our program as one of three “Champions of Quality” in Washington, D.C.

-- Successfully completed a $24 million renovation of our new state-of-the-art facility in August 2012
+- Capital City successfully completed a $24-million renovation of our new state-of-the-art facility in August 2012

 - First school on the East Coast to be selected as a National Champion School and awarded a $100,000 state-of-the-art Live Positively fitness center by The National Foundation for Governors’ Fitness Councils

-- Kathy Byrd received the Outstanding High School Principal Award at the D.C.
+- Founding Upper School Principal Kathy Byrd received the Outstanding High School Principal Award at the D.C.
 Association of Chartered Public Schools’ STARS Tribute (2012).

 - The Lower School was named Tier 1 High-Performing Schools by the District of Columbia Public Charter School Board for the 2011-2012 school year.

-- Designated an Expeditionary Learning Mentor School for the 2011-2012 academic year; award recognizes Capital City as one of the top performing schools in Expeditionary Learning’s national network of 165 schools.
+- Designated an Expeditionary Learning (now EL Education) Mentor School in 2011; recognizes Capital City as one of the top performing schools in EL Education’s national network of 165 schools.

 - Named the top charter school in Washington, D.C. and awarded $100,000 to expand effective educational practices through the Fight For Children Quality Schools Initiative (2009).

-- President and Mrs. Obama visited in 2009 with Secretary of Education Arnie Duncan.
+- President Barack Obama, First Lady Michelle Obama, and Secretary of Education Arnie Duncan chose Capital City as the first school to visit following President Obama’s inauguration in 2009.
 The President called Capital City, “an example of how all schools should be.”

-- Designated an Effective Practices Incentive Community Silver-Gain school by New Leaders for New Schools (2008).
+- New Leaders for New Schools designated Capital City as an Effective Practices Incentive Community Silver-Gain school (2008).

 - Accredited through the Middle States Association of Colleges and Schools (2007).